-- (b) the portfolio does not suffer any losses due to the process of exchanging securities, both at the initial exchange or on the return to the portfolio; and - (c) any gains are applied for the benefit of the portfolio. - (17) (a) The manager must assess the quality of a security, and in doing so the manager must consider all applicable factors including the liquidity profile and the nature of the asset class represented by the security. - (b)In carrying out its due diligence investigation, the manager must not place inappropriate reliance on the credit rating of the security. - (18) The manager must ensure that if the inclusion of instruments in a portfolio will result in further exposure to another issuer, whose instruments are already included in the portfolio, the exposure created by the inclusion of the first-mentioned instruments is taken into account when determining the overall permissible exposure to the issuer. - (19) (a) In order to ensure that an Islamic Compliant Instrument purchased complies with the requirements for inclusion in a Shari'ah compliant portfolio, the instrument must- - (i) be based on the ownership of an underlying tangible asset or basket of tangible assets; - (ii) be negotiable; and - (iii) be such that title to the underlying tangible asset or basket of tangible assets passes from a portfolio to a third party within seven business days as from the date on which the relevant transaction of purchase and sale is concluded. - (b) The sale price of the underlying tangible assets or basket of tangible assets must be fixed at the time of conclusion of the purchase and cannot be varied due to a movement in the market value of the underlying tangible assets or basket of tangible assets.
+- (a) the securities which are the subject of such an agreement, and are to be included in a portfolio on the basis that one security has been exchanged for another, are- - (i) of equal value, - (ii) included subject to the limits and conditions of this Notice and the investment policy contained in the supplemental deed; - (b) the portfolio does not suffer any losses other than changes in value attributable to market movements; and - (c) any gains are applied for the benefit of the portfolio. - (17)(a) The manager must assess the quality of a security, and in doing so the manager must consider all applicable factors including the liquidity profile and the nature of the asset class represented by the security. - (b) In carrying out its due diligence investigation, the manager must not place inappropriate reliance on the credit rating of the security.

+(18) The manager must ensure that if the inclusion of instruments in a portfolio will result in further exposure to another issuer, whose instruments are already included in the portfolio, the exposure created by the inclusion of the first-mentioned instruments is taken into account when determining the overall permissible exposure to the issuer.

+- (19)(a) In order to ensure that an Islamic Compliant Instrument purchased complies with the requirements for inclusion in a Shari'ah compliant portfolio, the instrument must- - be based on the ownership of an underlying tangible asset or basket of tangible assets; - (ii) be negotiable; and - (iii) be such that title to the underlying tangible asset or basket of tangible assets passes from a portfolio to a third party within seven business days as from the date on which the relevant transaction of purchase and sale is concluded. - (b) The sale price of the underlying tangible assets or basket of tangible assets must be fixed at the time of conclusion of the purchase and cannot be varied due to a movement in the market value of the underlying tangible assets or basket of tangible assets. - (c) A manager that administers a portfolio in compliance with the relevant Standards of AAOIFI, in terms of which the portfolio may invest in Islamic Bonds (Sukuks) or Islamic Compliant Instruments, must, despite the limits prescribed at item 2 of Table 1, comply with the limits as set out in Table A for a period of 24 months from date of commencement of this Notice ("the initial period"), after which date the limits as set out in Table 1 shall apply: